She Is

 She Is (Korean: 좋아; RR: Joh-a) is the debut studio album by South Korean singer-songwriter Jonghyun.
 It was released on May 24, 2016, by SM Entertainment and distributed by KT Music, and is the only studio album to be released during Jonghyun's lifetime.
 The album was commercially successful, reaching number one on South Korea's Gaon Album Chart, and received acclaim from music critics.
 It was nominated for an Album Bonsang at the 31st Golden Disc Awards.

 Background and release

 Jonghyun released the album through a variety of music sites on May 24 and officially began promotions with his appearance on Mnet's M Countdown on May 26.
-The album consists of nine songs and is described by Jonghyun as the album where "one can feel his passion as a singer-songwriter the most" and covers various genres such as electro-punk, EDM and R&B. Eight out of the nine songs are composed by the artist himself.
+The album consists of nine songs and is described by Jonghyun as the album where one "can feel his passion as a singer-songwriter" and covers various genres such as electro-funk, EDM and R&B. Eight out of the nine songs are composed by the artist himself.
 Jonghyun's fashion style for the promotions reflect elements of Shinee's known trend, including colourful outfits and skinny jeans, demonstrating a 1990s-inspired look.